nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/todo/ui/Ui.java)

-The UI mainly consists of a `MainWindow`, as shown in the diagram above.
+Referring to the diagram above, you may notice that the UI mainly consists of a `MainWindow`.
 This is where most of the interactions between the user and the application happen here.
 The `MainWindow` contains several major view elements that are discussed in greater detail below:

 #### Command Line Interface

 The UI aims to imitate the Command Line Interface (CLI) closely by accepting textual commands from users, and displaying textual feedback back to the users.
 The CLI consists of:

 - `CommandInputView` - a text box for users to key in their commands
+- `CommandPreviewView` - a list of suggested commands from user inputs
 - `CommandFeedbackView` - a single line text that provides a response to their commands
 - `CommandErrorView` - a detailed breakdown of any erroneous commands presented with a table